 Step Sheet: Click here to download.

-It’s 1998 – Google is founded as a company, and speaking of technology, Apple Computers reveals the iMac computer.
-And in the dancing world, Jo Thompson Szymanski choreographs the line dance Dizzy!
+It’s 1998 – Google is founded as a company, and Apple Computers reveals the iMac computer.
+Titanic was in theaters, and in the dancing world, Jo Thompson Szymanski choreographed the line dance Dizzy!

 The dance is danced to the song of the same name by Scooter Lee.
 I mention this because you’ll see that in the first video below Patrick of learntocountrydance.com feels strongly about only dancing Dizzy to the original song Dizzy that Jo Thompson choreographed it for!
 Of course, this is just his personal feeling about it.
-Many use other songs and I’m not here to say that’s wrong.
-Have fun go crazy!
+Many use other songs to keep it fresh and fun.

 11. Rose Garden – Jo Thompson Szymanski (1999)